Charles de Gaulle

 Taxi

-Fast and simple, but the meter doesn't care that you're in a rush.
+Even if it's quick and easy, the meter isn't concerned that you're in a hurry.

 Taxi